michele-paparella/Thunder/README.md

 Sample project
 ---------------
-In order to show how to integrate *Thunder* into your app, a sample project - *Thunder Sample* - has been published here https://github.com/michele-paparella/ThunderSample.
+In order to figure out how to integrate *Thunder* into your app, a sample project has been published - [*Thunder Sample*](https://github.com/michele-paparella/ThunderSample).

 Compatibility
 ---------------